kubernetes-sigs/cluster-api/docs/proposals/20210524-managed-external-etcd.md

 ### User Stories

 - As an end user, I want to be able to create a Kubernetes cluster that uses external etcd topology using CAPI with a single step.
-- On creating the required CRs in CAPI along with the new etcd provider specific CRs, CAPI controllers should provision an etcd cluster, and provide that as input to the workload cluster, without requiring any intervention from me as an end user.
+- On creating the required CRs in CAPI along with the new etcd provider specific CRs, the external etcd provider should provision the etcd cluster first, and provide that as input to the workload cluster, without requiring any intervention from me as an end user.
 - As an end user, I should be able to use the etcd provider CRs to specify etcd cluster size during creation and specify/modify etcd version.
 CAPI controllers should modify and manage the etcd clusters accordingly.

 ### Implementation Details/Notes/Constraints